Delivering science-based solutions and technical services to improve lives around the world

 Our experience and recent project implementation include:

-In education, as part of a multi-country project that includes Senegal, we are generating research to better understand what factors lead to effective learning at scale, as well as identifying the methods of training and support that lead to teachers adopting effective classroom practices.
+The Learning at Scale study is a multi-country study that includes Senegal, that is generating research to better understand what factors lead to effective learning at scale, as well as identifying the methods of training and support that lead to teachers adopting effective classroom practices.

 Working in partnership with the public and private sector, we provide locally led solutions that promote sustainable economic growth.
-Through USAID’s Governance for Local Development project, we are helping improve basic services in health, education, food security, and water and sanitation through an integrated governance approach.
-This project has achieved clear advances in citizen-government-private sector collaboration, resulting in improved service delivery and increased financial resources in the health, education, and WASH sectors.
+Through USAID’s Governance for Local Development project, we helped improve basic services in health, education, food security, and water and sanitation through an integrated governance approach.
+This project has achieved clear advances in citizen-government-private sector-civil society collaboration, resulting in improved service delivery and increased financial resources in the health, education, and WASH sectors.

 We have been at the forefront of helping USAID and country partners prevent and control neglected tropical diseases (NTDs) by empowering governments of endemic countries to lead national NTD control programs and scale up the delivery of preventive chemotherapy for the seven most common NTDs.